 I didn’t prepare a leaving speech.
 I thought about it, but in the end decided to wait and see what felt right in the moment.
 Having attended a few down the years I knew how awkward they can be, so when the time came I opted to keep it brief.
-On reflection, there are a few things I’d like to say, but perhaps they are better said here.
+On reflection, there are a few things I’d like to have said.

 I have to confess that the technical side of the job was never really my forté.
 Thank goodness I had such a great team of subject matter experts to work with.
 Instead, the speech I never made would have been about the people and the organisation.
 I was always more passionate about how we worked together than what we were working on.
 The speech would have been a story of some success and a fair amount of failure.
 Secretly, I had aspirations to transform the whole organisation.
 I can see now how that ambition was perhaps a little over optimistic!